Skip to main content

 }

-Debugging Workflow Tip: Always test with --strict mode in local renderers.
-Shopify’s production parser silently ignores undefined variables, but local linters will flag them as undefined or nil, preventing broken personalization in production.
+Debugging Workflow Tip: Always test with strict mode in local renderers.
+Shopify's production parser silently ignores undefined variables, but local linters will flag them, preventing broken personalization in production.

 Optimization and Maintainability Protocols